simonjordan557/WordGameCheater/README.md

 ### ChangeLog:

+2 / 10 / 2020

+- Outputs results to .txt file as well as the Console.
+- Checks to see if the input word, or its equal-length anagram, has previously been searched.
+If so, use that previous output instead of reprocessing the same data.
+- Removed need to check for duplicate results by storing results in a hashset instead of a list (Automatically ignores duplicate entries).
+- States how many results were found in the Console output.
+- Made the dictionary readonly to avoid accidental overwriting in edge case of user searching the string 'engdic'!

 22 / 9 / 2020

 - Recursive binary search used when comparing potential anagrams to the dictionary, speeding search up massively.